ChrisCraddock/DC-Advanced-Walkthrough/README.md

 tableA: A1_A=smallint(6), A1_B=smallint(6), A1_C=smallint(6), *SUBMITTED_DT=DateTime current_timestamp()*, *NOTE=tinytext null*, DOCUMENT_TITLE=VARCHAR(30)

 #--This is to save space on tableA with long notes.
-NOTE will be given *null* by default in tableA, then compaire the DOCUMENT_TITLE in both and either given a 'Yes' or 'No'
+#--NOTE will be given *null* by default in tableA, then compaire the DOCUMENT_TITLE in both and either given a 'Yes' or 'No'
 tableB: NOTE=VARCHAR(150), DOCUMENT_TITLE=VARCHAR(30)

 #--tableC contains the DOCUMENT_TITLE and its DateTime conversion.